Financial analysis

-Financial analysis (also known as financial statement analysis, accounting analysis, or analysis of finance) refers to an assessment of the viability, stability, and profitability of a business, sub-business or project.
+Financial analysis (also known as financial statement analysis, accounting analysis, or analysis of finance) refers to an assessment of the viability, stability, and profitability of a business, sub-business, project or investment.

 It is performed by professionals who prepare reports using ratios and other techniques, that make use of information taken from financial statements and other reports.
 These reports are usually presented to top management as one of their bases in making business decisions.

 Financial analysis may determine if a business will: